minh-science/HW2-BFS/README.md

 # Description of methods
 * Use BFS to perform search
 * Use modified Dijkstra's algorithm to return shortest path
 	* weights are all equal to 1
+* A combined approach was implemented to make the bfs function able to return either a graph traversal or the shortest path between two nodes

 # Assignment Overview
 The purpose of this assignment is to get you comfortable working with graph structures and to implement a breadth-first search function to traverse the graph and find the shortest path between nodes.